wimalopaan/opentx/README.md

 * USB support (board.h usbplugged)
 * UART DMA fifo transfers.
 * Buzzer
+* Bootloader if it fits.
+Mass storage to backup EEPROM and update firmware.
+* SDCARD support if it fits in flash.

 ## Completed tasks:

+* AFHDS2A - Telemetry (RSSI/LQI, RX voltage, etc.)
 * AFHDS2A - Binding
 * AFHDS2A - Channels transmission
 * AFHDS2A - Range test (low power mode with RSSI indication)